boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 #### Requirements

 For the customer:
-  - the contents of `mutual_close_c` correspond to the latest closing state of the `zkAbacus` channel.
+  -  `mutual_close_c` contains the most recent closing state and closing authorization signature of the `zkAbacus` channel.
   - no more payments are initiated after `mutual_close_c` has been sent.

 Upon receipt, the merchant: